zun-liang/fcc-25-5-clock/README.md

-# freeCodeCamp - Build a Drum Machine
+# freeCodeCamp - Build a 25 + 5 Clock

 This is a solution to the [Build a 25 + 5 Clock](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-25--5-clock) on freeCodeCamp.